What is laterothoracic exanthem?

-Clinical features of laterothoracic exanthem
+What are the clinical features of laterothoracic exanthem

 The rash is often mistaken for eczema (dermatitis) or a fungal infection (ringworm).
 It usually starts in the armpit or groin and gradually extends outwards, remaining predominantly on one side of the body.
-It may spread to the face, genitalia, hands or feet.
+It may spread to the face, genitalia, hands, or feet.

 Laterothoracic exanthem starts as tiny raised pink papules, which may be surrounded by a pale halo.
 These become flat and scaly over the next week or two.
 The middle of older patches fades to a dusky grey.
 Occasionally the patches are net-like or in rings.
 Little blisters or blood spots may occur.
 The rash is usually quite itchy.

-Sometimes other features of viral infection occur at the onset of the rash, such as a fever, sore throat, cold, vomiting and/or diarrhoea.
+Sometimes other features of viral infection occur at the onset of the rash, such as a fever, sore throat, cold, vomiting, and/or diarrhoea.
 The lymph glands in the armpits and groins may be enlarged.